-- 1. Find that the project is categorically exempt from the provisions of the California Environmental Quality Act (CEQA) per CEQA Guidelines Section 15301; and - 2.
-Approve Planning Application 21-38 subject to conditions of approval contained in the resolution.
+- 1. Find that the project is categorically exempt from the provisions of the California Environmental Quality Act (CEQA) per CEQA Guidelines Section 15301 (Class 1) Existing Facilities; and - 2.
+Approve Planning Application 22-02, subject to conditions of approval.

 APPLICANT OR AUTHORIZED AGENT